OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 ![](docker-service-update-2.png "width=500")

-Until all of the tasks to update the containers to `v0.0.2` is complete
+Until all of the tasks to update the containers to `v0.0.2` is complete.

 ![](docker-service-update-3.png "width=500")